 - Measles is easily spread – just being in the same room as someone with measles can lead to infection if you are not immunised.

 - Measles can cause serious complications including diarrhoea, ear infections, pneumonia and encephalitis (swelling of the brain).
 About 1 in 10 people with measles will need hospital treatment.

 What is measles?

 Measles is a viral illness that causes a skin rash and fever.
-It is very contagious — the virus spreads easily through the air by sneezing or coughing, and can also be spread by contact with contaminated surfaces (from an infected person’s nose and throat secretions).
+It is very contagious.
+The virus spreads easily through the air by sneezing or coughing.
+It can also be spread by contact with surfaces contaminated with an infected person’s nose and throat secretions.